NVIDIA/FasterTransformer/README.md

 ### Known issues

+- Cannot compile on tensorflow 2.10 due to undefined symbol issue.
 - Undefined symbol errors when import the extension
   - Please `import torch` first.
 If this has been done, it is due to the incompatible C++ ABI.
 You may need to check the PyTorch used during compilation and execution are the same, or you need to check how your PyTorch is compiled, or the version of your GCC, etc.
 - Results of TensorFlow and OP would be different in decoding.
 This problem is caused by the accumulated log probability, and we do not avoid this problem.